top of page

 If thy daughter be shameless, keep her in straightly: lest she abuse her self through overmuch liberty.
 11 Watch over an impudent eye: and marvel not, if she trespass against thee.
 12 She will open her mouth as a thirsty traveler, when he hath found a fountain: and drink of every water near her: by every hedge will she sit down, and open her quiver against every arrow.

-• If she is in a place where she is struggling with the spirit of Fornication and the desire for fornication (carnal union) itself, along with prayer, a father will need to get insight as to how to help her overcome what she's facing.
+• If she is in a place where she is struggling with the spirit of Fornication's works and/or the desire for fornication (carnal union) itself, along with prayer, a father will need to get insight as to how to help her overcome what she's facing.

 Sirach 33:29